Bangor, Morbihan

 Bangor ([bɑ̃ɡɔʁ]) is a commune in the Morbihan department in the Brittany region of north-western France.
 It is one of the four communes on the island of Belle-Île.

-The inhabitants of Bangor are called Bangorins.

 Geography

 Bangor is one of four communes on the island of Belle Île located on the south-west coast of the island.
 The island is some 14 km south of the Quiberon peninsula.
 Access to the commune is by the D190 road from Le Palais in the north and the D25 from Locmaria in the east which continues to Sauzon in the north-west.
 There is the small Aerodrome de Belle-Île in the north of the commune which hosts the Aeroclub de Belle-Ile en Mer.
 Apart from the village there are many hamlets in the commune: